 Haneda Airport To Tokyo

-Haneda Airport is closer to Tokyo but the airport has fewer international flights.
+Haneda Airport is closer to Tokyo but has fewer international flights.
 But if you are arriving in Haneda, it only takes 30 minutes to get into the city.
-First, take the Keikyu Airport train to Shinagawa Station then continue on your journey via regular Japan Railway trains.
+First, take the Keikyu Airport train to Shinagawa Station, then continue your journey via regular Japan Railway trains.

 - Cost: ¥300

 - Check: Haneda Airport Access Gude for schedules and fares

 5 days in Tokyo: how to get around

 While walking is the best way to see many the sights in Tokyo, other attractions are best visited by either via the train or the metro system.

 There are about eight railway and two subway systems run in and out of Tokyo.
 You don’t have to know all of them, but you should familiarize yourself with the JR Yamanote Line on Japan Railway.
 The train on JR Yamanote Line runs in a loop and connects to several major city centres like Shinjuku, Shibuya, Shinagawa, Tokyo and Ueno.

 Moreover, if you visit all the places in my Tokyo 5 days itinerary, getting a Pasmo or Suica card is best.
 You can use either card (or IC cards issued in other regions of Japan) and take public transportation.
 You save a ton of time and headaches by not having to figure out the cost of each ride.

 And whenever you want to check the rail or subway schedule and fares, use Google Maps to navigate around Tokyo, as the app tells you exactly which route to take and the cost required.